DineshK12/plantixTest/README.md

 # Library Used
-Here I have used few Native libraries which Andorid provided
+Here I have used few Native libraries which Android provided
-1. Hilt- Dependacy Injection
+1. Hilt- Dependency Injection
 2. Jetpack Compose- Declarative UI toolkit
 3. Kotlin-ktx libraries

 # Note
-It is recomended to use latest android studio and latest Gradle plugin to run this application.
+It is recommended to use latest android studio and latest Gradle plugin to run this application.
 As the project is using all the latest libraries from Android and google.